shivam-pandey-15/surg/docs/GPU_SUPPORT.md

 - ✅ Will automatically use GPU when you run on GPU systems
 - ✅ No code changes needed
 - ✅ Same installation works everywhere

-**No action needed** - your package will automatically accelerate on GPU systems while working perfectly on CPU-only systems!